 - Set the thermostat to a temperature that will activate the furnace.

 - Allow a minute for the fan & heat to turn on after you’ve selected the setting to your liking.

 - Set the thermostat to 90 degrees Fahrenheit if it doesn’t come on, so it doesn’t turn on and off while you’re attempting to figure out what’s wrong.
 If your thermostat isn’t working, examine the cables back to the furnace for any breakage.

-You shouldn’t be able to smells anything in the air if your heating system isn’t operating.
+You shouldn’t be able to smell anything in the air if your heating system isn’t operating.
 If you do, it could be a symptom of a gas leak, which could put your life in danger.
-If you detect a gas or smoke odor, contact an HVAC specialist like heating replacement Cambridge ON right once.
+If you detect a gas or smoke odor, contact an HVAC specialist like heating replacement Cambridge, ON right once.

 Leaking gas, on the other hand, isn’t usually visible.
 As a result, carbon monoxide and smoke detectors should be installed.
 Because this gas has no odor, identifying a leak is difficult.
 Remove everyone from your home and notify your local fire department if your carbon monoxide alarm goes off.

 Is it possible to heat your home using a heat pump?
 It’s conceivable that your refrigerant level has dropped too low if you are.
 When this happens, your heat strips may turn on more frequently than you wish.
 Heat strips cause high utility bills; therefore, it may be time to increase your refrigerant charge.

 The compressor may overheat and malfunction if the level is too low for too long.
 Replacing your compressor is far more expensive than recharging the refrigerant (and fixing any leaks) (and dealing with having no heat).

 Your furnace can drain several gallons of water each day during the heating season.
 The furnace will shut off if the drain lines are clogged with sediment or mold.
 If the drain hose appears to be unclean, remove it and fill it with a bleach-water solution.